Lutheran Theological Seminary at Gettysburg: Role in the Battle of Gettysburg

 By the late afternoon, the Union lines on McPherson's Ridge, west of the seminary, were forced back to Seminary Ridge by Confederate troops of Heth's and Pender's divisions.
 Before the troops could dig in on Seminary Ridge, a further attack by Pender's division broke the line.
 The I Corps streamed across Seminary Hill and through the town of Gettysburg, covered by a delaying action on the grounds by the famed Iron Brigade.
 The Confederate Army of Northern Virginia occupied the seminary grounds and held them until the Army's retreat on July 4, 1863.

 There was no further infantry combat on the seminary grounds, but it continued to play a prominent role in the battle.
 The seminary building had begun to be used as a field hospital for soldiers of both armies during the first day, and this continued throughout the engagement and after the battle was over.
 Artillery was posted on the hill and participated in action against Union artillery on Culp's and Cemetery Hills on July 2 and 3.

 Confederate soldiers ransacked the house of seminary President Schmucker, an outspoken abolitionist.
 Confederate troops also used the seminary building cupola as a lookout, although there is no hard evidence that General Robert E. Lee, whose headquarters were just across the Cashtown Road to the north of the seminary, ever entered the cupola.

 The seminary contains multiple commemorative markers and monuments along its main drive, called Seminary Ridge (formerly, Confederate Ave).
 The park commission had placed two Confederate 3" rifles, two other Confederate guns, and two Union 12-pounders ("False Napoleon") along the avenue by 1912.

 Subsequent campus history

 In 1868, some seminary land was purchased for the Gettysburg Springs Railroad (now Springs Avenue) and the faculty expanded to a fourth professor (James W. Richard) in 1889.
 In 1895, during the battlefield commemorative era, the Gettysburg Park Commission telfordized the seminary's north–south avenue (resurfaced in 1927).
 In 1896, the seminary had two academic buildings, four professor dwellings, a hospital, and approximately 38 acres.

+The cornerstone of the Church of the Abiding Presence was laid in 1940 and construction was completed in 1942.